graphitemaster/odin_review/site/content/index.md

 The danger of using new languages is not having all the years of bug fixes and improvements applied to them.
 The Odin compiler has been quite good at being correct with code correctness from a compilation stand point.
 During my year using it I had only run into a single logical miscompilation bug caused by a `defer` statement which wasn't being executed when the procedure returned.
 Thankfully this bug was fixed the same day I reported it and I didn't lose much time tracking it down.

 ### The bug that almost killed me
 If that was the the only correctness issue I ran into this wouldn't necessitate having an entire header in this review for correctness though.
 There was one other correctness issue within the standard library that almost killed me.

+#### Disclaimer
+The bug I'm about mention here is a simple mistake anyone could've made and is not reflective of Odin as a language at all.
+What I particularly enjoy about this bug is that even in a memory safe language with "fearless concurrency" like Rust it still would've been as painful.
+This is one of the reasons I don't buy into the rhetoric that memory safety solves everything.

 To give some context to the issue, we have a reactor system (a multi-threaded event loop) I had written for performing blocking IO operations and asset decompression / deserialization on without stalling the main thread which we were experiencing strange memory corruption issues on.
 I suspected this was caused by your standard data-race by a misuse of synchronization primitives.
 There was some red-herring robustness issues with locks I noticed early on that shouldn't've mattered but because I couldn't figure out what the issue was I rewrote the event loop model a few times, reducing some lock contention and improving robustness in the process and the issue went away for me on Linux completely.
 This suggested that there was a data-race in the reactor which I later confirmed was the case but didn't know at the time.
 What was more concerning was that heap corruption was still happening on Windows.
 This is where I went down the wrong road of assuming that the reactor had data races and I spent the next two weeks replacing all the locking primitives with ones in libc (made possible because Odin has a full projection of the C standard library in `core:c/libc`) and painstakingly testing every possible code path in `helgrind` (since it can track libc primitives).
 It reported nothing.
 I even hand drew a time-line graph with order-before and order-after relationship of all locks and I concluded that the reactor was correct.
 I ignored this issue at this point since it was consuming up all my time and making me lose sleep at night, I focused my efforts on other important matters, after all the issue wasn't happening for me on Linux at all, it was exclusively a Windows problem.

 I'm the only person at JangaFX as of current who develops on Linux so this wasn't a sound strategy because the week after a coworker starts hitting the problem on Windows leading us to look into it again.
 This time with a refreshed mind and the confidence it wasn't an issue in my code I suspected the Odin standard library.
 The way synchronization primitives are implemented on Linux are through the use of the `futex` system call and we already knew that Linux worked.
 I had assumed that Windows primitives would've used `WaitOnAddress` and `WakeOnAddress` which is similar to `futex` but to my surprise Odin implements the `Mutex` primitive with [Slim Reader/Writer Locks (SRW)](https://docs.microsoft.com/en-us/windows/win32/sync/slim-reader-writer--srw--locks) on Windows.